stephencme/open-prompt/core/README.md

-# anyprompt-core
+# @anyprompt/core

 A lightweight library for configuring and rendering prompt templates.

 ## Features

-- Configure and render prompt templates.
+- Configure and render prompt templates versions.
-- Supports versioning for templates.
+- Render prompt templates with injected variables.
 - Easy integration with popular AI clients like OpenAI and Anthropic.

 ## Usage